verrazzano/docs/content/en/docs/guides/migrate/_index.md

 weight: 1
 draft: false
 ---
-These documents show you how to migrate Verrazzano components to OCNE.
-You need to first install them in OCNE and then integrate them with other OCNE components.
+The following sections show you how to migrate Verrazzano components to OCNE.
+First, you need to install the components in OCNE; then you must integrate them with other OCNE components.